On October 1 I plan on applying for my next credit card, and I have a total of five cards that are on my radar in the short term.

 Avianca Credit Card

-The Avianca Vuela Visa® Card is offering a limited time bonus of up to 60,000 LifeMiles, but you have to use promotion code SB4060 when you apply for the card.
-That’s an excellent bonus, and I’ve found LifeMiles to be extremely useful for Star Alliance redemptions.
+The Avianca Vuela Visa® Card is the premium of two cards offered by Banco Popular.
+It has an excellent bonus, and I’ve found LifeMiles to be extremely useful for Star Alliance redemptions.

 I’m Now Under 5/24